Rockmart's Whatley earns Offensive POTY honors as 2020 RN-T All-Area football team is released

 “I remember going to practice every day and having a workout.
 Everybody would be so happy to go to practice and we all love to get better and compete with each other,” Whatley said.
 “I’m going to just go to college and do the same, try to compete in everything I do.”

-Speaking of college, Whatley has announced he will be signing with the University of Tennessee-Chattanooga on a football scholarship.
+Speaking of college, Whatley signed with the University of Tennessee-Chattanooga on a football scholarship and held a signing ceremony last week at the high school with friends, family and teammates.

 “I felt like I could fit in there,” Whatley said.
 “They told me how they would use my skills and it is exactly like how Rockmart used me so I just felt like it was the best fit.
 I can’t wait to get started.
 I like competition.”